collective/collective.exampledevtools/docs/index.rst

 eggs in a buildout.
 When developing on a Plone project, Python eggs and/or Plone products can be added from a revision control repository such as Git or Subversion.

-Mr.developer usage has the following benefits opposed to a manual checkout:
+The use of Mr.developer has the following benefits opposed to a manual checkout:

- * When buildout is run for the first time the egg are automatically checked out.
+ * When buildout is run for the first time, the eggs will automatically be checked out.
 No need for a manual checkout of the development eggs.
- * Bulk update the developement eggs
+ * Bulk update the development eggs
  * Many `options for managing packages <http://pypi.python.org/pypi/mr.developer#commands>`_ from a version control system

-In the snippet below `collective.developermanual <http://collective-docs.readthedocs.org/>`_ is added as an develop egg:
+In the snippet below, `collective.developermanual <http://collective-docs.readthedocs.org/>`_ is added as an develop egg:

    .. code-block:: cfg